richardwaynefedorajr/DesignPatternsCpp/README.md

 # State.h/cpp
 # Implementation of the state design pattern, in which states are represented in derived classes owned by a member pointer of the subject class

+# Strategy.h/cpp
+# Implementation of the strategt design pattern, in which the algorithms for generating common mathematical sequences are encapsulated in derived classes and passed to a client interface class

 # Run through and update comments after finishing all design patterns to review implementation specifics

 # Update with Rule of 5 and test it

 # Check all code for memory leaks (clean up memory management in destructors)

+# Look at std::function for pointers to methods

+# Make sure public/private is correct, find places to use static, virtual, etc.

 # Try Singleton implementations of Abstract Factory, Builder, Prototype, Facade, and State